UBC-Thunderbots/Software/docs/getting-started.md

 We have several setup scripts to help you easily install the necessary dependencies in order to build and run our code.
 You will want to run the following scripts, which can all be found in `Software/environment_setup`

-* Inside a terminal, navigate to the environment_setup folder.
-Eg. `cd path/to/the/repository/Software/environment_setup`
+* Inside a terminal, navigate to the environment_setup folder. e.g. `cd path/to/the/repository/Software/environment_setup`
 * Run `./setup_software.sh`
   * You will be prompted for your admin password
-  * This script will install everything necessary in order to build and run our main `AI` software
+  * This script will install everything necessary in order to build and run our software

 ### Installing an IDE